tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/copy.md

-        --no-color               Do not color output (alias for --color=never) --no-maximum             There is no maximum number of instances [aliases: no-max] -q, --quiet                  Suppress output at a specific level and below -v, --verbose                Display more verbose output
+        --no-color               Do not color output (alias for --color=never) --no-maximum             There is no maximum number of instances [aliases: no-max] -q, --quiet                  Suppress output at a specific level and below -S, --stateless              Ignore local state files, do not read from or write to them -v, --verbose                Display more verbose output
     -V, --version                Print version information
     -x, --exact                  The given SOURCE must be an exact match